An expert women's trainer recommends these 6 dumbbell exercises for a strong and toned upper body

 (Image credit: Getty Images)

-As the exercises use dumbbells, this workout is ideal for strength training at home or in the gym.
-All you need are a couple of weights and some space to move.
+These exercises use dumbbells, so it's ideal for strength training at home or in the gym.
+All you need is a couple of weights and some space to move.

-However, the key is working hard enough.
-Emma Simarro, a certified personal trainer, women's health specialist, and strength coach, prescribed this upper-body dumbbell workout.
-She says, "You want to be able to complete 10 to 12 reps with every set, but the last few should be a struggle.
-You'll know the weights are too light if the last repetition feels easy."
+"You want to be able to complete 10 to 12 reps with every set, but the last few should be a struggle.
+You'll know the weights are too light if the last repetition feels easy," she tells woman&home.

 Whether this is your first dumbbell workout at home or you're familiar with the weights, Simarro's six moves can help you build a stronger, leaner, and more mobile upper body in just a few weeks.